Visit the Stunning City of Berlin This Year

 The Airport Berlin Brandenburg Willy Brandt

-Berlin, Germany’s capital city will finally have a large, efficient, and modern airport—the Airport Berlin Brandenburg Willy Brandt.
+Berlin, Germany’s capital city finally has a large, efficient, and modern airport—the Airport Berlin Brandenburg Willy Brandt.

 New Subway line U5 connects major cultural highlights

-In addition to renovating air travel, the city of Berlin has made recent changes to its subway systems to allow easier access to popular parts of the city via public transport.
+In addition to renovating air travel, the city of Berlin has made recent changes to its subway systems, allowing easier access to popular parts of the city via public transport.

-The U5 subway line opened on December 4th.
+The U5 subway line opened in 2021.
 The extended U5 subway line now connects visitors to some of the most popular destinations in the city.

-According to Visit Berlin, some of the major highlights which are connected via the new subway lines include Brandenburg Gate, City Hall, Unter den Linden and Alexanderplatz, and soon Museum Island which is set to open in 2021.
+According to Visit Berlin, some of the major highlights which are connected via the new subway lines include Brandenburg Gate, City Hall, Unter den Linden and Alexanderplatz, and Museum Island.

-Beyond connecting tourists to some of the more popular attractions in the city, it also offers visitors access to places off the beaten path.
+Beyond connecting tourists to some of the more popular attractions in the city, the subway line offers visitors access to places off the beaten path.

-The city also offers visitors access to the Welcome Card 2021.
-The Berlin Welcome Card 2021 has eight different ticket options for anyone interested in the city pass.
+The city also offers visitors access to the Welcome Card.
+The Berlin Welcome Card has eight different ticket options for anyone interested in the city pass.

-Beyond discounted public transportation, the Welcome Card 2021 gives visitors access to a city guide booklet, and up to 50% discounts off of 187 different popular tourist attractions, cultural events, and services.
+Beyond discounted public transportation, the Welcome Card gives visitors access to a city guide booklet, and up to 50% discounts off of dozens of different popular tourist attractions, cultural events, and services.